Siau Tagulandang Biaro Islands Regency

 Sitaro Islands Regency (Kabupaten Kepulauan Sitaro, although its formal name is Kabupaten Kepulauan Siau Tagulandang Biaro) is a regency located off the northern extremity of Sulawesi Island in the southern Sangihe Islands, North Sulawesi Province, Indonesia.
 The regency was formed under Law Number 15 Year 2007 from 2 January 2007 (Undang-Undang Nomor 15 Tahun 2007), by separation from the Sangihe Islands Regency of which it had previously formed the southern part.
 The short form of the name is formed from one syllable from each of the names of the three principal islands — Siau, Tagulandang and Biaro.

 The main island is Siau, while further south (nearer Sulawesi) are Tagulandang and Biaro.
-The regency's area is 275.95 km^{2} and the total population was 63,801 at the 2010 census and 71,817 at the 2020 census; the official estimate as at mid 2024 was 70,528 (comprising 35,553 males and 34,975 females).
+The regency's land area is 218.22 km^{2} and the total population was 63,801 at the 2010 census and 71,817 at the 2020 census; the official estimate as at mid 2025 was 72,989 (comprising 36,746 males and 36,243 females).
 Most of the population are fishermen and farmers.
 The religion of the majority of the population is Christianity, but there are also followers of Islam and Buddhism.
-The main town and administrative centre is Ulu Siau.
+The main town and administrative centre is Ondong, in West Siau.

 Administrative districts

-The regency is divided into ten districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2024.
+The regency is divided into ten districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (totaling 83 rural desa and 10 urban kelurahan) in each district, and its postal codes.